 The young lady across from him being sprayed with crumbs and spittle from Alan’s excited eat-talking frowned slightly, pushed away her tray of already unappetizing protein gruel, now sprayed upon by Alan, and shuffled down the table to avoid the direct line of fire.

 “Fatty!
 Can you not?!” rebuked the lass.
 Her frown distorting her handsome features as she slapped the table to draw Alan’s attention to his poor table manners.

 “Humph!
 Always so bossy!
 I’m trying to spread the word here Jess.
 There’s something they got locked up in the Aquarius Lab and whatever it is, it’s dangerous.
 I shoulda left the lab on the last boat back to the mainland.”

-Clearly Alan had no intention of listening to Jess as he continued on preaching.
-James a young Caucasian man of mid-twenties, sitting next to Jess now frowned as well.
-He had long dark brown hair tied into a ponytail reaching halfway down his back.
+Clearly, Alan had no intention of listening to Jess as he continued on preaching.
+James, a young Caucasian man of mid-twenties, sitting next to Jess lifted his head and glanced at Fatty.

 While not thin, he could never be called fat but also couldn’t be called fit.
-He spoke with a lethargic Australian accent and sounded as if he was perpetually tired and was even too lazy to speak.
+He spoke with a lethargic Australian accent and sounded as if he was perpetually tired and was even too lazy to talk.
 On his shoulder was the patch of a man sleeping on a lightning bolt.

 “Fatty don’t speak so loud.
-If management found out you’ve been talking about the contents of a restricted lab they’d fire your fat ass so fast the whiplash would probably kill you.
+If management found out you’ve been talking about the contents of a restricted lab again, they’d fire your fat ass so fast the whiplash would probably kill you.
 You know how they are about their secrets.”
 Poor James however now drew the direct fire, Fatty’s spittle and half chewed food sprayed from his mouth as he retorted again.